Charged Lifshitz black holes from general covariance breaking: Abstract

 \section{Abstract}

-In this work we use a general covariance breaking method to obtain a class of topological charged black holes whose background geometry asymptotically approaches Lifshitz spacetimes.
-We discuss how this mechanism affects Einstein's equations and explore the thermodynamics and critical behavior of the solution found.
+In this work we use a general covariance breaking mechanism to obtain a class of charged black holes whose background geometry asymptotically approaches Lifshitz spacetimes.
+We discuss how this method affects Einstein's equations and explore the thermodynamics and critical behavior of the solution found.